(Above) Renovation by Sweeten Los Angeles general contractor Cecille

 - In recent years, some L.A. counties have gone to war against mansionization, where new builds create massive, box-like houses.
 These ruin the look and feel of areas historically filled with quainter structures.
 For example, the Los Angeles City Council reduced the floor area of new homes or proposed remodels to 45 percent of the lot size, Curbed reported in 2017.

 - If your home is in a historic preservation overlay zone (HPOZ), then any proposed changes to the outside of your building will be scrutinized.
-“In an HPOZ, you either won’t be able to do it or it will take a long time to get the permit,” said Bruce.
+Any changes will either not be allowed to move forward or permit approvals could take a long time.
 A neighborhood association can also hold sway over your second-story dreams.

 - Other factors you need to consider are height restrictions and whether you will block your neighbor’s view.
 This is often the case with hillside lots, said Sweeten contractor Shannon.
 One of her Malibu clients wanted to add a second story to a home that already had high ceilings.
 However, due to height restrictions—24 feet for flat-roofed homes and 28 for pitched roofs—the client couldn’t fit the second story in.